 Genpact employs more than 80,000 employees across the globe.
-Jobs range from janitors and maintenance technicians, through marketers and analysts, to programmers, process managers, consultants, and executives.
+Jobs range from janitors and maintenance technicians, through content moderators and marketing trainees, to programmers, process managers, consultants, and executives.

 Needless to say, technical questions differ from one interview to another.
-HR managers and recruiters at Genpact will inquire about different things when they try to hire a new receptionist, and when they talk to people who try to get a job of a new marketing manager in the company.
+HR managers and recruiters at Genpact will inquire about different things when they try to hire a new receptionist, and when they talk to people who try to get a job of a new management trainee in the company.

 Nevertheless, some questions repeat in nearly every interview with Genpact–and we will focus on them in this article.
 These questions relate to your knowledge of Genpact, your motivation, career goals, and also your attitude to work and various situations that you will be confronted with while working for this big international corporation.

 Once you finish reading this article, you should navigate to Interview Questions by Job Title, find the particular job you want to have with Genpact, and check what will happen in an interview.
 But now let’s have a look at the questions that repeat in most interviews with the company, and you should definitely get ready for them.

 Try to learn something about the corporation before you interview for the job.
 You should refer to something that makes Genpact special.
 It can be their reputation, the fact that they belong to the list of top 50 employers in the world (in terms of employee satisfaction), it can be what they do, and try to achieve in the company.